Administrative Assistant

 Organizational Description:

-L’nuey supports the Epekwitk Assembly of Councils (the full Abegweit and Lennox Island Councils) in the negotiation, consultation, and governance development work of the leadership.
-L’nuey works with the leadership and engages the Mi’kmaq of PEI on the implementation and protection of the collective Aboriginal and Treaty Rights of the Epekwitnewaq Mi’kmaq.
+L’nuey supports the Epekwitk Assembly of Councils (the full Abegweit and Lennox Island Band Councils) in the negotiation, consultation, and governance development work of the leadership.
+L’nuey works with the leadership and engages the Mi’kmaq of PEI on the protection and implementation of the collective Aboriginal and Treaty Rights of the Epekwitnewaq Mi’kmaq.

 Position Summary:

-- Coordinate the preparation of meeting materials, including reports, presentations and background information.
+- Prepare and organize meeting materials, including reports, presentations, and background information.

 We recognize that skills and knowledge are developed in many ways — through formal education, work, volunteer roles, and community involvement.
 We encourage applications from individuals with a broad range of backgrounds.
 The ideal candidate will demonstrate many of the following: